Sony RX100 VI vs Panasonic TZ200 - Amateur Photographer

 Sony RX100 VI vs Panasonic TZ200: Battery life

-As we’d expect from a powerful camera like the RX100 VI, battery life suffers as a result of all that energy.
+As we’d expect from a powerful camera like the RX100 VI, stamina suffers as a result of all that energy, not helped by it using a considerably smaller battery.
 As such, the battery life is rated at just 240 shots (or 220 if you’re only using the viewfinder).
 You may find this lasts you a full day’s shooting, but for complete confidence, an additional battery (or a battery pack and charging cable) is a good idea.
 Meanwhile, the TZ200’s battery life is a much more practical 370 shots per charge.

 Winner: Panasonic TZ200